seandstewart/bardly/pending/romances/the-tempest/11-player.md

 What torment I did find thee in; thy groans
 Did make wolves howl and penetrate the breasts
 Of ever angry bears: it was a torment
-To lay upon the damn’d, which Sycorax
+To lay upon the damn'd, which Sycorax
 Could not again undo: it was mine art,
 When I arrived and heard thee, that made gape
-The pine and let thee out. …
+The pine and let thee out. ...

 **ARIEL**
-...I thank thee, master.
+...
+I thank thee, master.

 **PROSPERO**
 If thou more murmur'st, I will rend an oak
 And peg thee in his knotty entrails till
-Thou hast howl’d away twelve winters.
+Thou hast howl'd away twelve winters.

 **ARIEL**
 Pardon, mistress;